tofetpuzo/MERN/project 3/project3.md

  ## Configuring MongoDB
  ___

-To store information in the todo app, I need a database: MongoDB.
+To store information in the todo app, I needed to use a database: MongoDB.
 This database is a non-relational database.
 The next step is to create a MongoDB database and collection inside mLab, usually called Cluster.

 ![MDB](./images/mongo.png)